 Mexico City - City Tour.

-Day 1 - Mexico City Bienvenidos a Mexico!
+1 - Mexico City Bienvenidos a Mexico!
 Welcome to Mexico!
-Arrive at Mexico City’s Benito Juarez International Airport and be transfer to your hotel.
+Arrive at Mexico City's Benito Juarez International Airport and be transferred to your hotel.
 Your adventure begins with a welcome meeting at 6 pm tonight.
-Modern meets ancient in Mexico City – one of the world's largest urban centres.
-Although crowded and smoggy, Mexico City offers a great variety of impressive museums, galleries and architecture, along with exciting nightlife and delicious street food.
-If you arrive early, head to the Zocalo – the city's huge central square – to see Aztec ruins and colonial architecture or relax in one of the many parks, plazas and gardens.
-After your important meeting, why not head out and see this city in full swing – street tacos, anyone?
-You’ll already have noticed a mystical feeling in the air, so keep an eye out for any Day of the Dead decorations you can spot around town.
+Modern meets ancient in Mexico City - one of the world's largest urban centres.
+A bustling, busy place, Mexico City offers a great variety of impressive museums, galleries and architecture, along with exciting nightlife and delicious street food.
+If you arrive early, head to the Zocalo - the city's huge central square - to see Aztec ruins and colonial architecture or relax in one of the many parks, plazas and gardens.
+After your important meeting, why not head out and see this city in full swing - street tacos, anyone?
+You'll already have noticed a mystical feeling in the air - keep an eye out for any Day of the Dead decorations you can spot around town.

-Day 2 - Mexico City Set out on a walking tour of Mexico City’s historic centre, walking past the Zocalo, Metropolitan Cathedral, Templo Mayor and Palacio de Bellas Artes.
-You’ll also swing by Mercado San Juan, where you might want to buy yourself some lunch.
-Hopefully there’s also time visit the altars set up by the University of Mexico (UNAM) in Plaza Santo Domingo.
+3 - Mexico City Set out on a walking tour of Mexico City's historic centre with your leader, walking past the Zocalo, Metropolitan Cathedral, Templo Mayor, Palacio de Bellas Artes and Frida Kahlo Museum.
+The Frida Kahlo Museum, located in the house she lived throughout her life, contains a collection of her work, as well as artefacts, photographs, and personal items.
+After your walking tour, you'll also swing by Mercado San Juan, where you might want to buy yourself some lunch.
 The afternoon is then free to explore on your own, or perhaps take an optional trip to Xochimilco (approximately 28 km away) to visit the Doll's Island.
-Doll's Island, or Isla de las Munecas, is dedicated to the lost soul of a poor girl who drowned in mysterious circumstances.
-This small island is home to hundreds of dolls – many of them with severed limbs, decapitated heads and black eyes – who are said to be possessed by the girl's spirit.
-Local legends say that the dolls move their heads and arms and have even been known to open their eyes!
-In the evening, return to Mexico City to join in some street festivities and feel the deathly vibes of Dia de los Muertos (Day of the Dead).
+In the evening, return to Mexico City to watch some street festivities and feel the deathly vibes of Dia de los Muertos (Day of the Dead).

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.